 Employment at Sea Kayak Adventures

-We are seeking guides for our 2022 summer season in British Columbia where, at the north end of Vancouver Island, we paddle with orcas and humpbacks, using our established base camps for each night’s stay.
+We are always looking for high-quality individuals that share our values and would like to guide with us.
+Our Canadian operations are growing and we particularly need guides in British Columbia where, at the north end of Vancouver Island, we paddle with orcas and humpbacks, using our established base camps for each night’s stay.
 Please read this introduction, and then complete our application.
 Thank you!

 When it was founded in 1993, Sea Kayak Adventures focused on trips in Baja, Mexico and British Columbia.
 While those two destinations remain our primary focus, we also have expanded with trips to Cuba, the Galapagos and other destinations worldwide.